Price, Canadiens end Flames’ 5-game winning streak, 2-0

-MONTREAL (AP)Carey Price stopped everything Calgary threw his way Monday night – which wasn’t much, as far as Flames interim coach Geoff Ward was concerned.

-Price made 31 saves for his second shutout of the season and the Montreal Canadiens snapped the Flames’ five-game winning streak with a 2-0 victory.
+MONTREAL (AP)Carey Price made 31 saves for his second shutout of the season and the Montreal Canadiens snapped the Calgary Flames’ five-game winning streak with a 2-0 victory Monday night.

-”Not enough emotional attachment to this game,” Ward said. ”We got outbattled, outraced, outcompeted and outworked right from the opening face off.
-It took us a long time to start clawing our way back into the hockey game.”

 Jordan Weal and rookie Ryan Poehling scored for the Canadiens, who have won two straight since losing eight in a row.